 There is also a serious difficulty to understand how any re-shuffling of amino acids could occur at all in the context of a canonical terrestrial-style primeval soup.
 To link two amino acids together requires the removal of a water molecule and the supply of some 150 times more energy than heat in the Earth's oceans could supply.
 In the absence of a joining enzyme used by biology or without an excessively large flux of ultraviolet light at the ocean surface, no new arrangements could be achieved.
 But even if chemical barriers for the linkages are artificially and miraculously removed, the really vast improbability of 1 in 10 ^40,000 poses a serious dilemma for the whole of evolutionary science.
 Life could not be an accident, not just on the Earth alone, but anywhere, anywhere at all in the Universe.
 The facts as we now see them point to one of two distinct conclusions: an act of deliberate creation, or an indelible permanence of the patterns of life in a Universe that is eternal and boundless.
 For those who accept modern cosmological views as gospel truth, the latter alternative might be thought unlikely, and so one might be driven inescapably to accept life as being an act of deliberate creation.
 Creation would then be brought into the realm of empirical science.
 The notion of a creator placed outside the Universe poses logical difficulties, and is not one to which I can easily subscribe.
 My own philosophical preference is for an essentially eternal, boundless Universe, wherein a creator of life somehow emerges in a natural way.
 My colleague, Sir Fred Hoyle, has also expressed a similar preference.
 In the present state of our knowledge about life and about the Universe, an emphatic denial of some form of creation as an explanation for the origin of life implies a blindness to fact and an arrogance that cannot be condoned.

 Prof. W.M.
-Napier defends Chandra against blogger Phil Plait in an open letter [ docx], received 3 Oct 2013.
+Napier defends Chandra against blogger Phil Plait in an open letter [local docx], received 3 Oct 2013.

 British scientists claim to have found alien life, posted by Alejandro Rojas on "Open Minds", 10 Sep 2013.